LodestoneHQ/lodestone/README.md

 # and the following in a different terminal
 cd web && ng build --output-path ./dist --base-href "/" --prod --watch
 ```

+If you would like some test documents to play with safely, you can take a look at the [AnalogJ/lodestone-test-docs](https://github.com/AnalogJ/lodestone-test-docs)
+repository.

+`find . -exec touch {} \;`